hashicorp/terraform/README.md

 This repository contains only Terraform core, which includes the command line interface and the main graph engine.
 Providers are implemented as plugins, and Terraform can automatically download providers that are published on [the Terraform Registry](https://registry.terraform.io).
 HashiCorp develops some providers, and others are developed by other organizations.
 For more information, see [Extending Terraform](https://www.terraform.io/docs/extend/index.html).

-- To learn more about compiling Terraform and contributing suggested changes, please refer to [the contributing guide](.github/CONTRIBUTING.md).
+- To learn more about compiling Terraform and contributing suggested changes, refer to [the contributing guide](.github/CONTRIBUTING.md).

 - To learn more about how we handle bug reports, please read the [bug triage guide](./BUGPROCESS.md).